softozor/faas-templates/README.md

 ### NodeJS

-Our NodeJS template is very easy to use:
+Our NodeJS template is very easy to use (cf. [our mailhog client functions project](https://gitlab.hidora.com/softozor/shopozor/services/-/tree/master/backend/functions/MailhogClient) for a more elaborate example):

 1. In your openfaas stack file, declare your function project like this:
 ```yaml